dekotale/GameBar-Overlay/README.md

 ## Installation

-Just clone the repo into `~/.local/share/gnome-shell/extensions/` and enable the extension via GNOME Extensions app
+Just clone the repo into `~/.local/share/gnome-shell/extensions/gamebar-overlay@dekotale.github.io` and enable the extension via GNOME Extensions app or similar.

 ## Usage